8.5 Transfer, Mobility, and Range-of-Motion Skills

 AlignResident at bed edge, feet flat, chair positioned, belt placedBody in good alignment, joints supported, pillows ready

-MoveCount clearly, use wide base, pivot without twisting, guide descentMove slowly and smoothly through assigned joints
+MoveCount clearly, wide base of support, pivot without twisting, guide descentMove slowly and smoothly through the assigned joints

-ObserveWatch dizziness, buckling, pain, shortness of breath, fatigueStop for pain, resistance, spasm, or resident distress
+ObserveWatch dizziness, buckling, pain, shortness of breath, fatigueStop for pain, resistance, spasm, or distress

 FinishSeat safely, footrests as needed, call light, remove belt if doneRestore alignment, cover resident, call light, report concerns

-For ambulation with a gait belt, stand slightly behind and to the side as trained, often on the weaker side.
-Keep the resident close enough to assist but not crowded.
-Watch the resident's feet, posture, breathing, and face.
-If the resident becomes dizzy, weak, short of breath, or has knee buckling, stop.
-A clinical test may not include a real fall, but your performance should show that safety is more important than finishing distance.
+For ambulation with a gait belt, stand slightly behind and to the weaker side, holding the belt from underneath.
+Keep the resident close enough to assist but not crowded, and watch the feet, posture, breathing, and face.
+If the resident becomes dizzy, weak, short of breath, or the knees buckle, stop and lower the resident safely — ease toward the floor by sliding them down your leg rather than catching them.
+A clinical test may not stage a real fall, but your performance should show that safety outranks finishing the distance.

 Side-lying positioning requires alignment and pressure relief.
-The resident should not be twisted, lying on a weak arm, pressed against tubing, or left with knees touching without support when pillows are required.
-Support the back, top arm, and top leg as assigned.
-Check that heels, elbows, knees, and ankles are protected from pressure.
-Finish with call light and personal items within reach.
+The resident should not be twisted, lying on a weak arm, pressed against tubing, or left with knees touching without support.
+Support the back, the top arm, and the top leg with pillows as assigned, and protect heels, elbows, knees, and ankles from pressure.
+Finish with the call light and personal items within reach.

 Test Your Knowledge